Yandy Díaz Player Props: Rays vs. Tigers

 Yandy Díaz At The Plate (2022)

-- Among the qualified hitters in MLB action last season, his batting average ranked 15th, his on-base percentage ranked sixth, and he was 69th in the league in slugging.
+- Among the qualifying hitters in MLB last year, he ranked 15th in batting average, sixth in on-base percentage, and 69th in slugging.

 - Diaz picked up at least one hit 86 times last year in 139 games played (61.9%), including multiple hits on 43 occasions (30.9%).